We found five different occurrences in the bible in which water was parted or separated by God.

 15 Then the LORD spoke to Joshua, saying, 16 “Command the priests who bear the ark of the Testimony to come up from the Jordan.”
 17 Joshua therefore commanded the priests, saying, “Come up from the Jordan.”
 18 And it came to pass, when the priests who bore the ark of the covenant of the LORD had come from the midst of the Jordan, and the soles of the priests’ feet touched the dry land, that the waters of the Jordan returned to their place and overflowed all its banks as before.

-4. Elijah Parts the Water
+4. Elijah Parts the Jordan River and Crosses Over

 2 Kings 2:5-9 (NKJV)